God is Love

 4. Job's Perspective: Discerning God's Sovereignty Amidst Technological Advancement

 The Book of Job offers a deep dive into the sovereignty of God amid suffering.
-When applied to the context of AI, Job's experience teaches us to trust God's wisdom above our own.
+Can you probe the limits of the Almighty?" or Job 11:7

 Practical Takeaway: During trials, seek God's face rather than solely relying on technological solutions.